-If, however, you submitted an I-360 self-petition based on your relationship to an LPR, then you must wait the normal five years as a green card holder before applying for naturalization, unless your abusive spouse or parent naturalizes.
+If, however, you are married to a lawful permanent resident (LPR), not a citizen, then you must wait the normal five years as a green card holder before applying for naturalization, unless, in some situations, your abusive spouse or parent naturalizes.

-If you are a battered spouse of a U.S. citizen who was granted an I-360 on that basis and you have been an LPR for three years, you can apply for U.S. citizenship now, without having to show that you are still residing with the citizen spouse.
-In addition, it does not matter if you are still married to the citizen or divorced.
-You can also apply after three years as an LPR if your abusive spouse has died.
+If you are a battered spouse of a U.S. citizen who was granted approval of an I-360 or I-751 or cancellation of removal on that basis, and you have been an LPR for at least three years, you can apply for U.S. citizenship now, without having to show that you are still residing with the citizen spouse.
+(This assumes you meet the other citizenship eligibility criteria.)

+In addition, it does not matter if you are still married to the U.S. citizen or have gotten divorced.
+You can also apply after three years as an LPR if your abusive U.S. spouse has died.

 Furthermore, when you apply for naturalization under these circumstances, you no longer need to meet the definition of a child, so it's okay if you are now over 21 and married.
 However, like all naturalization applicants, you do have to be over 18 years old.

-Otherwise, the same rules mentioned above apply, as though you had obtained your VAWA green-card approval based on your relationship to a U.S. citizen.
+Otherwise, the same rules mentioned above apply, as though you had obtained your VAWA green card approval based on your relationship to a U.S. citizen.
 For example, it does not matter whether your marriage is still ongoing at the time you apply for naturalization.

-The instructions and eligibility guidelines for naturalization on the government website www.uscis.gov do not clearly explain that VAWA self-petitioning spouses and children of abusive U.S. citizens can apply for naturalization after three years as LPRs.
-This can be confusing for applicants, and lead to confusion by U.S. Citizenship and Immigration Services (USCIS) itself, which sometimes forgets that this ground of eligibility exists.
+The instructions and eligibility guidelines for naturalization on the USCIS website do not clearly explain that VAWA-approved spouses and children of abusive U.S. citizens can apply for naturalization after three years as LPRs.
+This can be confusing for both applicants and USCIS itself, which sometimes forgets that this ground of eligibility exists.

 Moreover, the naturalization application Form N-400 does not have a specific box to check to establish eligibility on this basis.